geaxgx/depthai_handface/README.md

 - [Mediapipe Face Mesh with attention](https://drive.google.com/file/d/1tV7EJb3XgMS7FwOErTgLU1ZocYyNmwlf/preview).
 This is an alternative to the previous model.
 In addition to the 468 landmarks, it can detect 10 more landmarks corresponding to the irises.
 Its predictions are more accurate around lips and eyes, at the expense of more compute (FPS on OAK-D ~10 frames/s).
 I call this model the attention model.
 - The Mediapipe Palm Detection model (version 0.8.0) and Mediapipe Hand Landmarks models (version lite), already used in [depthai_hand_tracker](https://github.com/geaxgx/depthai_hand_tracker).

+The original models are tflite models, they all have been converted to onnx with [PINTO's tflite2tensorflow](https://github.com/PINTO0309/tflite2tensorflow).
-Note that, whenever possible, the post-processing of the models output has been integrated/concatenated to the models themselves, thanks to [PINTO's simple-onnx-processing-tools](https://github.com/PINTO0309/simple-onnx-processing-tools).
+Note also that, whenever possible, the post-processing of the models output has been integrated/concatenated to the models themselves, thanks to [PINTO's simple-onnx-processing-tools](https://github.com/PINTO0309/simple-onnx-processing-tools).
 Thus, Non Maximum Suppression for the face detection and palm detection models  as well as some calculation with the 468 or 478 face landmarks are done at the level of the models.
 The alternative would have been to do these calculations on the host or in a script node on the device (slower).

 ## Install